Purchase and Sales Agreement for Real Estate

 At Timely Contract, our primary legal services include: real estate contract review, real estate contract drafting, legal opinions for title insurance exceptions, and research, due diligence, and legal opinions for properties.

-If you have questions or concerns about a real estate transaction or purchase or sales agreement in Idaho, Montana, or Washington, call today to schedule a no-charge consultation with a real estate lawyer, (208) 712-4700.
+If you have questions or concerns about a real estate transaction or purchase or sales agreement, call today to schedule a no-charge consultation, (208) 712-4700.